andreifoldes/o-timeusediary/docs/osf-setup.md

 ## Overview

 The Open Science Framework (OSF) provides a robust, free platform for research data management.
-Combined with JSPsych DataPipe, it offers secure, automated data collection for O-ELIDDI studies with built-in research best practices.
+Combined with JSPsych DataPipe, it offers secure, automated data collection for O-TUD studies with built-in research best practices.

 ### Key Benefits